Feel flamenco vividly at Cardamomo

 The best way to get there is by public transport, especially if you choose to go on weekends because the traffic in Madrid is crazy !!!

-You can make the reservation online from this link, many times there are discounts for reservations with more than 48 hours.
+You can make the reservation online from this link; many times, there are discounts for reservations for more than 48 hours.

-Have you ever been at a flamenco live show?
+Have you ever been to a live flamenco show?
 Tell us about your experience!